 Each participant has a customized Service and Support Plan and a budget.
 This Plan outlines the services, goods and supports on which they can spend the budget.
 What can be included in the Plan is broadly defined as anything which helps the individual to maintain their independence provided the cost does not exceed the cost for the same item or service provided under other Medicaid programs.

 More specifically, what follows are many commonly included items and services.
 It is worth noting that this is not an exhaustive list.

 Although the IRIS Program is not yet available statewide, it is rapidly expanding.
-State officials anticipate that the program will be available in all of the seven currently un-served counties in the north east of the state, leaving only a handful of counties out of the IRIS program by the end of the year.
+State officials anticipate that the program will be available in all of the eight currently un-served counties in the state, leaving only a handful of counties out of the IRIS program by the end of 2016.
 For a map of participating counties, click here.